-- 5.1.28.1.3 The TSF shall restrict the ability to modify the authentication data to the following: - a) administrators; and - b) users authorized to modify their own authentication data
+5.1.34.1.3 The TSF shall restrict the ability to modify the authentication data to the following:

+- a) administrators; and - b) users authorized to modify their own authentication data

 Application Note: User authentication data refers to information that users must provide to authenticate themselves to the TSF.
-Examples include passwords, personal identification numbers, and fingerprint profiles.
+Examples include passwords, personal identification numbers, and fingerpr int profiles.
 User authentication data does not include the user's identity.
 The ST must specify the authentication mechanism that makes use of the user authentication data to verify a user's identity.
 This component does not require that any user be authorized to modify their authentication information; it only states that it is permissible.
 It is not necessary that requests to modify authentication data require re-authentication of the requester's identity at the time of the request.

-5.1.29 FMT REV.1 Revocation
+5.1.35 FMT REV.1 Revocation

-- 5.1.29.1 FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the [selection: users] within the TSC to [assignment: the CSSO and authorized system administrators]. - 5.1.29.2 FMT_REV.1.2 The TSF shall enforce the rules: [assignment: - a) The immediate revocation of security-relevant authorizations; and - b) [assignment: list of other revocation rules concerning users]]. - 5.1.29.2.1 The TSF shall restrict the ability to revoke security attributes associated with objects within the TSC to users authorized to modify the security attributes by the Discretionary Access Control policy.
+- 5.1.35.1 FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the [selection: users] within the TSC to [assignment: the CSSO and authorized system administrators]. - 5.1.35.2 FMT REV.1.2 The TSF shall enforce the rules: [assignment: - a) The immediate revocation of security-relevant authorizations; and - b) [assignment: list of other revocation rules concerning users]].